How to be successful with VMware vRealize Products in your environment

 The most important ingredient is to enjoy what you do.
 I have worked in the IT industry for 25+ years and I still have a Passion for it.
 I feel that I get paid to do my hobby.
 I am fascinated every day when I see some of the new technology that get released.
 There are some very smart people in the IT industry.
 I can truly say that I love what do for a job!
 When I create Automation that makes processes consistent and faster for the Team that I work with I get a feeling that I have accomplished something.
 “Feel Good”/’Proud” feeling inside.

-I work for a great Team that isn’t afraid of change.
+Work for a Team that isn’t afraid of change.
 I say tear down the “Silos” and have everyone work together more.
 I have heard people say that Automation will eliminate my job.
 If you are an engineer, Automation will get the mundane items off your list.
 Let you focus more on Engineering type of tasks.
 The Cool Stuff!

 vRA: Start simple.
 Don’t try and have a 100 processes in your first Catalog item.
 Keep adding additional steps to the Catalog item until you cross off everything that needs to be done.
 Prove to management that the simple Automation is working and being used every day.
 My Automation is in a constant state of change.
 Always trying to make it better.
 Constantly including new processes.